 In men, the prostate gland is suspected of being able to store infection in the body.
 That fact makes researchers wonder whether the Skene’s glands serve a similar function.
 How that might work in men or women is important to know as doctors try to find how infection works in people who are HIV-positive, for example.

-Elevated PSA levels before treatment for cancer of the Skene’s glands, and declining levels after, were found in cases where people received radiation or surgery.
+Elevated PSA levels before treatment for cancer of the Skene’s glands, and declining levels after, were found in cases where people received or .
 This pattern of high and low levels of PSA is so typical of cancer treatment that doctors are advised to check PSA levels during treatment.

 Like the male prostate, the Skene’s glands, sometimes called the female prostate, produce the hormone PSA.
 These glands are also believed to have a role in the regulation of the reproductive system in both men and women.

-Some researchers believe the female prostate has a role in sexual arousal, but that theory is controversial.
+Some researchers believe the female prostate has a role in , but that theory is controversial.
 Cancer and other conditions that affect the female prostate are rare.
 It’s possible that the reported cases of these conditions will grow as research and new technology expand understanding of the female prostate.